tina4stack/tina4-documentation/docs/getting-started/php/-Basics/k-scss-compilation.md

 # SASS & CSS compilation

-By default any files placed in the `scr/scss` folder will be compiled to the `src/public/css/default.css` file.
+By default, any files placed in the `scr/scss` folder will be compiled to the `src/public/css/default.css` file.

 ## File naming structure.